 Based on geometrical optics, an afocal optical system is defined as a system which outputs parallel light rays in cases with parallel input rays.
 Concerning the ABCD matrix of the system, this implies than the matrix component C is zero.
+Further, we have A · D = 1, assuming that the refractive index is the same on the input and output side.
 Such a system has no focal length, no focal points, no nodal points and no principal planes.

 Other optical systems, not being afocal, are called focal or sometimes non-afocal.

 The simplest example is a system with no focusing elements, but only free space, or space filled with a homogeneous optical medium.
 Here, we have A = D = 1 in addition to C = 0.

 The probably most prominent example is that of a telescope in its most basic configuration – a combination of two focal components (e.g. lenses).
 Such a telescope can be used for viewing distant objects, sending approximately parallel rays to the instrument, and the then also parallel output rays are sent to the observing eye (accommodated to infinite distances), where they are finally focused to the retina.
 Figure 1 shows two common realizations of refractive telescopes.
 Other realizations are based on curved mirrors or on prisms, e.g. in the form of anamorphic prism pairs.